340th Flying Training Group: Bombardment training

 The 340th Group was reactivated on 2 July 1968 at Carswell Air Force Base, Texas.
 The 340th was given the primary mission of conducting initial qualification training for General Dynamics FB-111A aircrew members.
 The FB-111A was the all-weather strategic bombing version of the F-111, intended as an interim successor to SAC'x B-52 Stratofortress and Convair B-58 Hustler.
 The group was stationed at Carswell, as the FB-111A were being produced at the huge General Dynamics plant, also known as Air Force Plant #4 in Fort Worth, and it shared the main runway at Carswell.

 The first production FB-111A aircraft (serial 67-159) flew on 13 July 1968.
 It was accepted by the Air Force on 30 August.
 A second FB-111A was delivered on 25 October.
 However, these two planes were powered by TF30-P-12A engines designed for Naval service instead of the Air Force P-7 turbofan.
 In addition, problems with the avionics subsystem slowed further deliveries, with the Air Force not accepting its next FB-111A until 23 June 1969.

 On 8 October 1969 the seventh FB-111A manufactured (serial 67–7193) entered service with the group's 4007th Combat Crew Training Squadron.
 The 340th's staff and instructor received training in TAC F-111As at Nellis Air Force Base, Nevada with the 4527th Combat Crew Training Squadron.
 The group also maintained a combat crew force capable of conducting bombardment operations if necessary with the FB-111A.

 On 7 October 1970, the 340th's first major aircraft accident occurred when FB-111A 68-253 crashed at Carswell, causing the deaths of Lt.
 Col Robert S. Montgomery (9th Bombardment Squadron's Commander) and his navigator, Lt.
 Col Charles G. Robinson.
-The 340th participated in SAC's annual Bombing and Navigation Competition held at McCoy Air Force Base, Florida from 13–20 November 1970.
+The 340th participated in SAC's annual Bombing and Navigation Competition held at McCoy Air Force Base, Florida from 13 to 20 November 1970.
 Showing an outstanding performance, the group finished the competition first in bombing and second in navigation.
 The 340th also participated in the Strike Command Bombing and Navigation held 17–23 April 1971.
 The FB-111A was not allowed to compete for the trophies but flew in the competition.